skip to main content

 Consolidating your credit cards into a personal installment loan is a viable method of debt repayment, especially if you have a decent credit score, however, it’s not the only method.

 The two most popular debt repayment methods are the Debt Snowball and the Debt Avalanche.
-Both involve putting all of your extra debt repayment funds towards one debt at a time rather than spreading them around evenly.
+Both involve putting all of your extra debt repayment funds towards one debt at a time rather than spreading them around.
 The difference comes in how they prioritize which debts to pay off first.

 With the Debt Snowball, you pay off your debt with the lowest balance first, working your way up to the debt with the largest balance.
-This can cost you a little more money in the end, but it prioritizes early victories encouraging you to keep going.
+This can cost you a little more money in the end, but it prioritizes early victories that encourage you to keep going.

 The Debt Avalanche, on the other hand, focuses on the numbers.
 You prioritize your debts by interest rate, paying off the highest-rate debt first and then working your way down to the debt with the lowest rate.
-This saves you money compared to the Debt Snowball, but it could leave you waiting a while before you notch your first debt pay-off victory.
+This saves you money compared to the Debt Snowball, but it could take a while before you achieve your first debt pay-off victory.

 Lastly, you could transfer your credit card balances onto other cards using a zero percent APR offer.
 This takes advantage of an interest-free grace period but carries the sizable risk of leaving you with more credit card debt than when you started.